 Work on the design of the upgrade has shown that the most cost-effective way of achieving this is to tie the wall into the rock below using post tensioned reinforcing bars.
 This has the added advantage of minimising any changes in the appearance of this historic structure.

-The design is now complete and has been approved by the NSW government.
-The design has been submitted to Dam Safety NSW for final ratification.
+The design is now complete and has been approved by the NSW government and Dam Safety NSW.

 The general public are still able to visit Dumaresq Dam reservoir during construction, with the exception of the area immediately surrounding the dam, which will be fenced off to keep visitors safe.